saikumar0605/Dask-ml/README.md

 Scikit-learn
 Pandas
 Matplotlib
-You can install these libraries using pip:
+# You can install these libraries using pip:

-# Copy code
 pip install dask scikit-learn pandas matplotlib

 Once you have installed the required libraries, you can clone the repository and run the code:

 # bash